-However, saying “no” is one of the most important aspects of living a life filled with balance, integrity, and authenticity.
-Our ability and capacity to say “no” with confidence is one of the most important aspects of creating peace and power in our lives.
-This is about creating healthy boundaries, honoring ourselves, and being real – it’s not about being closed, cynical, or unwilling.
+However, saying no is one of the most important aspects of operating with balance, integrity, and authenticity.
+Our ability to say no with confidence is one of the most important aspects of creating peace and having healthy boundaries.
+This is about honoring ourselves and being real – it’s not about being cynical or unwilling.

-When we don’t say “no” in an authentic way we end up feeling burdened, resentful, and even victimized (although, ironically, we forget that we are the ones who said “yes” in the first place).
+When we don’t say no in an authentic way, we end up feeling burdened, resentful, and even victimized (although, ironically, we forget that we’re the ones who said yes in the first place).

-Saying “no” does have real consequences.
-Sometimes we will upset, disappoint, or annoy people.
-We also may have a significant amount of fear about saying “no” to certain people (our spouse, boss, co-worker, friend, child, etc.) or in certain situations (at work, with clients, with our in-laws, and more).
+Sometimes we will upset, disappoint, or annoy people when we say no. We also may have quite a bit of fear about saying no to certain people (spouse, boss, co-worker, friend, child, etc.) or in certain situations (at work, with clients, with our in-laws, and more).

-However, there are huge benefits to us enhancing our capacity and comfort with “no.” Tapping into the power of “no” creates freedom, liberation, and a real sense of trust with the people in our lives.
-When we’re someone that says “yes” when we mean it and “no” when we mean it – others know they can count on us to be real, tell the truth, and come through.
+However, there are huge benefits to us enhancing our capacity and comfort with no. Tapping into the power of no gives us a sense of freedom and liberation.
+It also fosters trust in our relationships.
+When we consistently express our genuine intentions by saying both yes when we mean it and no when we mean it, people can truly count on us.

-And, when we “no” with confidence, honesty, and compassion, we do one of the best things we can possibly do to honor and appreciate ourselves.
+When we say no with confidence, honesty, and compassion, we do one of the best things we can possibly do to honor ourselves and create a healthy environment around us.

 How do you feel about saying “no?”
 What can you do to enhance your ability and capacity to say “no” with confidence and ease?
 Share your thoughts, action ideas, insights, and more on my blog below.